Batchelor Cornerflow Example#

 Direct (nest)#

-We test the new implementation, using a PETSc MATNEST matrix with the same default solver options.
+We test the new implementation, using a PETSc MATNEST matrix with the same default solver options (plus an additional option to output log information for MUMPS so we can profile it too).

 output_filename=output_folder / 'batchelor_scaling_direct_nest.png')